Search

 Structure

-With animal hides, particularly cowhide, leather can be "split" into different kinds of structures, which are labeled as full grain, top grain, "genuine", suede, or bonded.
-We'll explain structuresin Lesson 3.
+With animal hides, particularly cowhide, leather can be "split" into different kinds of thicknesses or structures.
+These are are labeled full grain, top grain, "genuine", suede, or bonded.

 Tanning